JesperHelstrup/Jesper-Helstrup-Portfolio.github.io/content/Projects/Project Parking App/Blog Posts/Storing Images in Databases vs External Storage.md

 }
 ~~~

-When we want to load an image in the app, we only return one image, that way we never load more than we absolutely need.
+When we want to load an image in the app, we only return one image, that way we never load more into the app than we absolutely need.

 ~~~
 public async Task<ScanImageDto> GetScanImageAsync(